IBM-Watson/design-guide/language/ui-patterns/01-documentation/animation/index.md

 * Rotation: `transform: rotate(ndeg);`
 * Opacity: `opacity: 0...1;`

-For more information about why these properties are performant see [this blog post.](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/)
+For more information about why these properties are performant, see [this blog post.](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/)

-To see a full list of animatable properties and examples of them animating visit [Animatable.](http://leaverou.github.io/animatable/)
+To see a full list of animatable properties and examples of them animating, visit [Animatable.](http://leaverou.github.io/animatable/)

 ### Single Property Animations